GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::{dropdown} What satellite imagery does DEA Waterbodies use?
 DEA Waterbodies is based on Landsat satellite data provided by the United States Geological Service.
 The Digital Earth Australia (DEA) program within Geoscience Australia corrects this data and makes it available publicly.

-The tool uses data from the Landsat 5 TM (1987--2011), Landsat 7 ETM+ (1999--present), and Landsat 8 OLI (2013--present) missions.
+The tool uses data from the Landsat 5 TM (1987--2011), Landsat 7 ETM+ (1999--present), Landsat 8 OLI (2013--present), and Landsat 9 OLI-2 (2021--present) missions.

-To find out more about the Landsat missions, see the [USGS Landsat Missions webpages](https://www.usgs.gov/land-resources/nli/landsat/landsat-satellite-missions?qt-science_support_page_related_con=2#qt-science_support_page_related_con)
+To find out more about the Landsat missions, see the [USGS Landsat Missions webpages](https://www.usgs.gov/land-resources/nli/landsat/landsat-satellite-missions?qt-science_support_page_related_con=2#qt-science_support_page_related_con).
 :::

 :::{dropdown} How do you classify water from satellite imagery?